ComLangDevelopment/Binary-Module-Format-Spec/v1.0/README.md

 Files produced in this format should either use the suffix .lso or .lsmod.
-Files in this format MUST NOT have the filename `$$`, Files of this format, and other formats
+Files in this format MUST NOT have the filename `$$`, Files of this format, and other formats may be compiled into a tar archive, optionally compressed using gzip, xzip, bzip, or some other lossless compression format, and given the suffix .lslib.

 ## Module Format